DanielBerman/ansible-elk-playbook/README.md

 ## Notes and requirements

- - The playbook was built and tested on Ubuntu 16.04 VMs
+ - The playbook was built and tested on Ubuntu 16.04 VMs, for ELK versions 5.x
  - You will need Ansible installed and running
  - Playbook is currently configured to set up the ELK stack together with Metricbeat for server perf monitoring.
 There is a role for Filebeat as well.
 You just need to add the Filebeat role to your 'site.yml' file.